abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_0.md

 server.listen(9092, "127.0.0.1");
 ```

-In the example above, whenever the client sends a request message, we parse the messageSize and correlationId and send back a response containing these fields.
+In the example above, whenever the client sends a request message, we parse the `correlationId` then calculate the `message size` and send back a response containing these fields.

 ### Conclusion
 In this blog, we've explored Apache Kafka, the role of Kafka brokers, how to create a broker server, and how to send a response message with the correlation ID when a client sends a request message.